unitycoder/VegetationStudioProExtensions/README.md

   * Biome

-    Antoher Biome Mask Area defines the bounds in which the shapes are created
+    Another Biome Mask Area defines the bounds in which the shapes are created

 More procedural spawners like Lake creation will follow in a future update.